mohammadkamrani/Selenium-Brute-Force/README.md

 # Selenium-Brute-Force
-A simple script for doing brute-force attack using selenium
+A simple script for doing brute-force attack using selenium.

 ## Help
-- pip install selenium
+- The default script is useful for Linkedin, but it works for everything.
 - -h, --help  show this help message and exit
 - -t    target's url: https://www.linkedin.com/uas/login
 - -u    username